DriesDD/python-workshop/readme.md

 Open the terminal / command prompt and run the `python3` command.
 You should see the version number and details.

 You are now in Python's interactive mode.
-Try a command like `print("hello BeCode")` or a mathematical calculation.
+Try a command like `print("hello BeCode")` or `'Python goes b' + 'r'*10` or a mathematical calculation.
 You can do everything python can do from your terminal, even using modules!

 To exit, use CTRL-Z or run `exit()`.